 Programs & Services

-All of our services are free and funded in part by the Hudson County Office on Aging, the Hudson County Office of Inclusion and Accessibility, the Bergen County Division of Senior Services, and the Essex County Division of Senior Services, and Community Development and Services Block Grants.
+All of our services are free and funded in part by the Hudson County Office on Aging, the Hudson County Office of Inclusion and Accessibility, the Bergen County Division of Senior Services, the Essex County Division of Senior Services, and Community Development and Services Block Grants.

 Our Alzheimer's and Dementia Support Solutions focus on the emotional well-being of caregivers.
 Our Caregiver Support Groups are divided into 4 intervals which target the educational, emotional, and social requirements of the participants.
 The first segment is organized as a friendly meet and greet where members can socialize and meet new members.
 The next period is dedicated to creating emotional connections through support round tabling which includes discussions about experiences, feelings, and relationships.
-Next, the group will receive advice, resource and practical information, and education specific to the issues presented.
+Next, the group will receive advice, resources and practical information, and education specific to the issues presented.
 The session concludes with planned interactive activities.
 Customizing a support solution maximizes the chance that individuals will get the right help, minimizes depression and anxiety, and reduces caregiver burnout.

-The program aims to help community members understand the ways in which dementia progressively affects the cognitive, emotional, behavioral, and performance-based capacities of those whom it afflicts.
+The Alzheimer's Prevention Education Project aims to help community members understand the ways in which dementia progressively affects the cognitive, emotional, behavioral, and performance-based capacities of those whom it afflicts.
 It teaches individuals strategies for dealing with those disabilities in personal and professional capacities, but it also coaches on how to develop highly individualized care strategies and how to modify or alter them as the disease progresses.
 The program also focuses on self-care, mobilizing family resources, and using community resources including Act Now Foundation virtual support groups.
 Additionally, the program touches on lifestyle changes that can help with dementia prevention.

-Training, coaching, and mentoring sessions will take place in Jersey City at the Alzheimer’s Resource Center of NJ or at your organization's venue of choice.
+Training, coaching, and mentoring sessions will take place in Union City at the Dementia Resource Center of NJ or at your organization's venue of choice.
 Alternative arrangements will be made for caregivers that cannot leave the home as technology makes it possible to connect via telephone, Skype, Zoom, FaceTime, or Google Hangouts.
 Home visits will be arranged when caregiver technology is not an option.

 Long Term Care Planning